-An easy, tasty monkfish dish that's light and hearty at the same time - perfect for a sunny summer evening.
+An easy, tasty monkfish dish that's light and hearty at the same time - perfect for a long August evening.

 Smoked monkfish has a delicate flavour and it tastes wonderful when it is wrapped in Parma ham and roasted.
 These parcels make an easy and impressive dinner.

 - 4 generous chunks hot-smoked monkfish, weighing about 150g each